 Plot Location: 718 H Cremains

-Notes: h/Shirley Mae(Barnes)
+Notes: husband of Shirley Mae(Barnes)

 Lieut.
 US Army Air Corps.
 Killed in Action

 NARA records list this soldiers Home of Record as Rice County, Kansas…Died Non-Battle…Your service and sacrifice must never be forgotten.

 Willis Dale Crippen was born in Hutchinson, Kansas, December 8, 1919, and departed this life, March 24, 1942, at Las Vegas, Nev.
 With his parents, he came to Sterling at the age of five years.
 Here he received his education in the Sterling schools and college.
 He, also, attended Washburn College at Topeka, and Warrensburg College, at Warrensburg, MO.

 On June 4, 1941, Dale enlisted in the air corps and completed his primary and basic training at Ontario, Calif.
 From there, he was sent to Stockton, Calif, where he graduated on January 9, 1942, with the class of “42”, at which time he received the coveted ‘wings’, emblematic of all military air pilots, and a commission as lieutenant in the U.S. Army Air Corps.

 Willis Dale united with the Methodist church in Sterling at the age of nine years, under the pastorate of Rev. A.M.
 Smith.
 In his younger years, he was a Boy Scout and a member of the DeMolay order.
 He was deeply devoted to his home and friends.
 In one of his recent letters, he said that he realized and appreciated the sacrifices that had been made for him, and hoped that someday he could show his appreciation by something more than words.